a PsyD & PhD? Well, almost…

 I finished a doctorate in Clinical Psychology at the Minnesota School of Professional Psychology in 2008.
 That is the PsyD – and it means I have the academic and practical preparation that led to my work as a clinician.
 It is also the degree that led to qualifying for a license to practice as a psychologist in Minnesota.

-Graduate school for me began at the University of Minnesota in Educational Psychology - specifically the Learning & Cognition track.
+But graduate school for me began almost a decade before at the University of Minnesota in Educational Psychology - specifically the Learning & Cognition track.
 A focus on Learning & Cognition asks and tries to answer questions about how all kinds of learners learn.
-And how learning effects the ways we think and act.
-Because I have also long been interested in how cognition develops, I completed an equal number of hours of coursework at the Institute of Child Development studying developmental psychology.
-(Curiosity like this is a great way to pursue knowledge and to look within and across related disciplines - but completing 3 doctorates’ worth of coursework is not a quick way to get though graduate school!)
+And, how learning effects the ways we think and act.
+Because I have always been interested in how cognition, personality, and character develops, I completed an equal number of hours of coursework at the Institute of Child Development studying developmental psychology.
+(Curiosity like this is a great way to pursue knowledge - to look within and across adjacent disciplines - but completing 3 doctorates’ worth of coursework is not a quick way to get though graduate school!)

 So, yes.
-Almost.
+Two doctorates - almost.
 Had I finished the dissertation the little "c" at the end of PhDc would have fallen away.
 That abbreviation shows up in some places on the internet.
 Now you know why.